 5. Clearly Differentiate Your Organization In Its Field

-Michael Porter's competitive strategy tenets state that a firm cannot be everything to everyone and must focus on leading either through cost leadership or quality differentiation.
+Michael Porter’s competitive strategy tenets state that a firm cannot be everything to everyone and must focus on leading either through cost leadership or quality differentiation.
 Having a clear north star towards one of these sides will ensure that a business stays on the right path during hard times.
-This a particularly important factor for start-ups to consider, who might try their hands at being too many things at once in the early stages of development.
+This is a particularly important factor for start-ups to consider, who might try their hands at being too many things at once in the early stages of development.
 Instead, focus your attention on clearly differentiated offerings to stand out from the competition.

 Summing It Up